keuhdall/ft_turing/machines/Machines.md

 ---

-## Machine 04 : Even
+## Machine 04 : 0^2n
 #### Description :
-This machine checks if the given has an even number of 0's
+This machine checks if the given input has a number of 0's that is a power of 2/
 #### How to use it ?
 Run `./ft_turing machines/04-even.json` with an input of type : *0's*
+> We do not restore the input at the end of the machine here.
 #### Examples
 - `./ft_turing machines/04-even.json 0000` will output `0000y`.
 - `./ft_turing machines/04-even.json 00000` will output `00000n`.